 Entering the Heart of the Sun and Moon.
 A book about bringing Vajrayana into committed romantic relationships (can also be powerful for people outside of those).
 Perhaps the most beautiful of the Aro gTer books.

 Wisdom Eccentrics.
 Dialogues between Ngakpa Chogyam and his teacher Künzang Dorje Rinpoche.
-Great if you’re someone (like me) who finds it helpful to think in terms of stories and their interpretations.
+Great if you’re like me and find it helpful to think in terms of story.

 There’s quite a lot more of these.
 Full list here.
 You can also watch an endearing interview with NCR and KD on the Guru Viking podcast here.